 - If you are financially linked (credit reference agencies may link together the records of people that are part of a financial unit.
 They may do this when people are known to be linked, such as being married or have jointly applied for credit or have joint accounts.
 They may also link people together if they, themselves, state that they are financially linked);

 - If there is insufficient information to enable us to assist you, we may also check other members of your family;

 - If you are a director or partner in a small business we may also check on your business accounts; and

-- Search at fraud prevention agencies for information on you and other members of your household and your business (if you have one).
+- We will also search at fraud prevention agencies for information on you and other members of your household and your business (if you have one).

-- Verify your identity and the identity of your spouse/partner and/or;
+Verify your identity and the identity of your spouse/partner;

 - Where you borrow or may borrow from us, we will give details of your personal account including names and parties to the account and how you manage it/them to credit reference agencies;